Profile Photo – 400 x 400 (Displays 200 x 200)

 Profile Picture – 180 x 180 (Displays 160 x 160)

-Say cheese: this is going to be the photo representing you or your brand on Facebook.
+Say cheese: this is going to be the photo representing you or your brand on Facebook, arguably the most famous social media platform.
 This is the square photo that appears on your timeline layered over your cover photo.
 Your profile picture will also appear when you post to other walls, comment on posts or when you’re searched with Facebook’s Open Graph (that’s a fancy term used for its search function).

 - Must be at least 180 x 180 pixels.